Children's

 Read Faster & More Accurately

 When this happens the letters on a page appear to shift, (aim at something with your finger, shut and open each eye in turn-you’ll see the effect).
-Your child might find that they loose their place and words become difficult to spell as letters wont stay in the right order.
+Your child might find that they lose their place and words become difficult to spell as letters wont stay in the right order.

 Testimonial 1